MONTBRAIN/sample-registry/README.md

 The registry is a GitHub repo with two things:

 - `index.json` at the root.
 Lists every agent with its name, version, description, and download URL.
 - `.agnt` files attached to GitHub Releases.
-Each file is a zip archive with a manifest and the agent's source files.
+Each file is a zip with a manifest and agent source files.

-When you run `forge registry pull`, the CLI fetches `index.json`, finds the agent, downloads the `.agnt` file, verifies its SHA256 hash, and extracts it locally.
+When you run `forge registry pull`, the CLI fetches `index.json`, finds the agent, downloads the `.agnt` file, checks its SHA256 hash, and extracts it locally.

-When you run `forge registry push`, the CLI uploads the `.agnt` to a GitHub Release and updates `index.json`.

 ## Set up your own registry

 You do not need GitHub.
-Agent Forge supports three registry backends:
+Agent Forge supports three backends:

-**Local folder.** Just a directory on disk.
-Good for personal use or synced folders.
+**Local folder.** A directory on disk.

 ```yaml
 # ~/.forge/registry.yaml